 c) To conduct that does not occur on University premises but, in light of all the facts and circumstances, would endanger the health, safety, or property of the University, the University Community, or its neighboring communities;

 d) To conduct that occurs on or off of University premises or property which violates federal, state, or local laws, policies of the Fairmont State University Board of Governors, institution or campus rules or regulations, directives of University Officials, including failing to observe standards of conduct which are appropriate for an academic institution.

 2.6 The term “Director of Student Conduct, or designated representative”, formerly referred to as the Campus Judicial Officer, is the person responsible for the administration of the Student Code of Conduct.
-The Director of Student Conduct is charged with the responsibility of conducting initial hearings pursuant to the complaints of student misconduct and taking appropriate disciplinary actions in those instances’ students have been found “responsible.”
+The Director of Student Conduct is charged with the responsibility of conducting initial conferences/meetings pursuant to the complaints of student misconduct and taking appropriate disciplinary actions in those instances’ students have been found “responsible.”
 The Director of Student Conduct shall be available to assist any student, student organization, staff member, faculty member, or administrator in understanding and applying the Student Code of Conduct.

 2.6.2 The Director of Student Conduct is charged with the following duties, which shall be undertaken in a manner to ensure the fair administration of this Student Code of Conduct:

 a) Advise any group or individual within the University wishing to bring charges against one or more students;

 b) Inform any student against whom charges have been brought of substantive rights, due process rights, and procedures forthcoming, including the rights of appeal;

 c) Prepare all papers necessary for the final disposition of complaints or violations, including an outcome for appropriate dispensation and signature